MoonOKC/ohm/doc/api-reference.md

 Operations and attributes are accessed by applying a semantics instance to a [MatchResult](#matchresult-objects).
 This returns a parse node, whose properties correspond to the operations and attributes of the semantics.
 For example, to invoke an operation named 'prettyPrint': `mySemantics(matchResult).prettyPrint()`.
 Attributes are accessed using property syntax — e.g., for an attribute named 'value': `mySemantics(matchResult).value`.

-A Semantics instance `s` has the following methods, which all return `this` so they can be chained:
+A Semantics instance `mySemantics` has the following methods, which all return `this` so they can be chained:

 <b><pre class="api">mySemantics.addOperation(nameOrSignature: string, actionDict: object) &rarr; Semantics</pre></b>